- The Ministry

 Crisis Management Unit

-While the primary responsibility for consular assistance and handling emergency situations of a consular nature is national, the provision of consular protection is a mutual obligation of the member states of the European Union and is provided for is article 23 of the Treaty on the Functioning of the European Union, as well as in Article 46 of the Charter of Fundamental Rights of the European Union.
+Moreover, while the primary responsibility for consular assistance and handling of emergency situations of a consular nature is national, the provision of consular protection is a mutual obligation of the Member States of the European Union and is provided for in Article 23 of the Treaty on the Functioning of the European Union, as well as in Article 46 of the Charter of Fundamental Rights of the European Union.

 Consular assistance in emergency situations

-Consular assistance is provided to Greek citizens by Greece’s Consular Missions abroad.
+Consular assistance to Greek citizens abroad is provided by Greece’s Consular Missions abroad.

 If Greece is not represented in a third country, consular protection for Greek citizens is provided by the authorities of any member state of the European Union.